netpie2015/microgear-esp8266-arduino/README.md

 We have tested this library and found it compatible with (but not limited to) the following hardware
 - ESP8266-01, 07, 12E, 12F
 - NodeMCU v1, v2, V3
+- Espresso Lite v2.0

 ## Installation
-* Download Arduino IDE 1.6.5 from https://www.arduino.cc/en/Main/Software
+*  Download Arduino IDE 1.6.9 or later from https://www.arduino.cc/en/Main/Software
 *  After installation, open Preferences
 *  Enter `http://arduino.esp8266.com/stable/package_esp8266com_index.json`in the field Additional Board Manager URLs
 *  Open Boards Manager menu Tools.
 Search for  `esp8266` and click install